Build versus Partner

 Building internally vs. partnering for DST execution.

 A sponsor can build DST capability internally.
-The question is whether the time, personnel, systems, capital, and management attention make sense before the sponsor has validated asset fit, diligence readiness, economics, distribution path, and servicing capacity.
+The question is whether the time, personnel, systems, capital, and management attention make sense before the sponsor has validated asset suitability, diligence preparation, economics, distribution path, compliance coordination, and servicing capacity.

 The Build Decision